sheffield-bioinformatics-core/ngs_intro_workshop/03-rna-seq.md

 #### *FastQ Quality Control* -> *FastQC Read Quality reports*

 </div>

-**Make sure you select this tool.
-There is another version of FastQC present, which does not produce some of the output we need for a later step**

 - Select one of the FASTQ files as input and *Execute* the tool.
 - When the tool finishes running, you should have an HTML file in your History.
 Click on the eye icon to view the various quality metrics.